erixweb/Orchid/README.md

 ## Planned features

 1. Macros
-2. Built-in logging library with support for log levels and saving the logs to a file
+2. Built-in logging library with support for log levels and saving the logs into a file
-3. Built-in library for console colors